Wouldn’t it be great if you could write one article and publish it on 10 different blogs?

 Bestselling book authors use research from others and often cite them in their writing.
 A writer wouldn’t be able to write a non-fiction book without leveraging the information used from others’ work.
 Likewise, websites link to other websites to prove a certain point and give more information to the reader.

-You also can paraphrase others if you do it smart.
+You also can paraphrase others if you do it smartly.

 The comment above shows a simple yet perfect example of how badly spun content looks like.